Why selling a business in California is different

 Licensing for Specific Industries

-Here are some examples and what they mean.
+Here are some examples and their meanings.

 The Construction Industry